 Ski touring is also possible in May in the highest European venues (Bernese Oberland, Mont Blanc etc) plus Norway, Iceland and Greenland.

-The following expenses are payable during your trip (guides receive a discounted rate on cablecars and in mountain huts):
+The size of your team, and nature of your intended trip will determine the guides fee.
+In addition to the guides fee, the following expenses are payable during your trip (guides receive a discounted rate on cablecars and in mountain huts):

 - Hotels (no guide hotels payable if skiing in Chamonix, our seasonal base)